Empire Outlets: Facilities

 The 350,000 ft2 mall, the city's first outlet mall, was to feature 100 designer outlet stores and a 120,000 ft2 hotel with 200 rooms as it originally was approved.
 There are also 3.5 acre of outdoor space with a staircase leading to a green roof.
 The mall includes a 1,200-space underground parking lot, as well as 22 escalators and 21 elevators.
-As of July 2018, tenants leasing significant amounts of space included H&M, Nordstrom Rack, Nike Factory, and Gap Inc.'s subsidiaries Banana Republic and Old Navy.
+As of July 2018, tenants leasing significant amounts of space included H&M, Nordstrom Rack, Levi's, Nike Factory, and Gap Inc.'s subsidiaries Banana Republic and Old Navy.

-Empire Outlets is located near St. George Terminal and Richmond County Bank Ballpark.
+Empire Outlets is located between St. George Terminal and SIUH Community Park.
 The mall is located next to the site of the unbuilt New York Wheel, a 625 ft tall giant Ferris wheel that was canceled in 2018.
 The two projects initially went through the approval process simultaneously and shared consultants on issues such as traffic and the waterfront, but were separate projects with separate funding.

 History

+Development

 Construction on Empire Outlets started in 2015.
 BFC Partners, based in Brooklyn, constructed Empire Outlets under the auspices of the developer, an Economic Development Corp named Empire Outlets Builders, LLC.
 SHoP Architects provided architectural design services; DeSimone Consulting Engineers was the structural engineering firm; and Casandra Properties and EB were the leasing agents.

 The original opening date for Empire Outlets was scheduled for fall 2017.
 However, in early 2017, the opening was delayed to March 2018 in order to coincide with the New York Wheel's opening.
 Later that year, the mall's opening was delayed again to late 2018.
 By July 2018, the mall was mostly complete, and was projected to open that November.
 However, in September 2018, the mall's opening date was postponed again, this time to spring 2019.
 The mall's opening date was later set at May 15, 2019.